 No responsible parent would ever send an unfamiliar person to retrieve their child, even under the worst possible circumstances.
 Yet this abduction method has proven effective in staged role-playing scenarios.

 The most frightening of all abduction methods is when the abductor quickly grabs a child, forces them into a vehicle and quickly speeds away.
 Although this is the most high-risk method, many attempts have gone undetected because it's quick and there are no witnesses, due to careful planning.
 Be sure your children always travel in highly visible public areas.
 Teach them to run, kick, scream and fight to get away if anyone tries to abduct them.

-In the event that your child needs emergency services, make sure they can not only recite their address and phone number, but they should also be able to identify the street names and block numbers they travel on.
+In the event that your child needs emergency services, make sure they recite their address and phone number, and they should also be able to identify the street names and block numbers they travel on.
 If they are not capable, they should not be traveling without parental supervision.